 At all the district regulators of Tokyo Gas, conventional SI sensors were deployed about ten years ago.
 These SI sensors have been used for automated shutoff of gas valves at the regulators by the detection of SI value of equal or greater than 30cm/s or 40cm/s.
 However, the conventional SI sensor cannot store acceleration time histories.
-In accordance with a regular replacement of the SI sensors, Tokyo Gas developed new SI sensor with much higher performance than the conventional type.
+In accordance with a regular replacement of the SI sensors for every ten years, Tokyo Gas developed new SI sensor (Fig. 3) with higher performance than the conventional type.

-As shown in Fig. 5, the new SI sensor jointly developed by Tokyo Gas and Yamatake Co., Ltd. is very small and low-cost (1/2-1/3 compared with the conventional one) due to the adoption of an ultra small acceleration pickup (manufactured by Sumitomo Precision Products Co., Ltd.) and high performance CPU and RAM devices.
-The new SI sensor employs a voltageless relay output for regularor shutoff, an analog output of SI value and PGA, and an alarm output for liquefaction.
+The new SI sensor, jointly developed by Tokyo Gas and Yamatake Co., Ltd., is very small and lowcost (1/2-1/3 compared with the conventional one) due to the adoption of an ultra small acceleration pickup (manufactured by Sumitomo Precision Products Co., Ltd.) and high performance CPU and RAM devices.
+The new SI sensor employs a voltage-less relay output for regulator shutoff, an analog output of SI value and PGA, and an alarm output for liquefaction.
 The analog output accommodates telemeter equipment.

-Figure 5.
-New SI Sensor

-The sensor is capable of measuring acceleration up to 2.0 G with precision of less than plus or minus 5 percent.
-The new SI sensor can store threecomponent accelerlation time histories in its internal memory together with header information on the occurrence time of earthquakes.
-The sampling rate is 1/100th of a second with a resolution of 1/8th of cm/s.
-The duration of one acceleration time history is set to be 50 seconds, centered around the motion with the largest running SI value.
-If a long vibration exceeding 50 seconds is detected, the time history for another 50 seconds is also stored.
-Six sets of time histories, listed in the order of larger SI values, can be stored in the memory.
+The sensor is capable of measuring acceleration up to 2.0 G with precision of less than plus or minus 5%.
+The new SI sensor can store three-component acceleration time histories in its internal memory together with header information on the occurrence time of earthquakes.
+The sampling rate is 1/100th of a second with a resolution of 1/8th of cm/s2.